XEWT-TDT: Newscasts

+Technical information

+Subchannel

 Televisa was approved to add FOROtv to six stations, primarily regional outlets, in northern Mexico in January 2018.
 Nationally, FOROtv moved to subchannels of Las Estrellas transmitters, including XHUAA-TDT, in spring 2019.

 Analog-to-digital conversion

 XEWT discontinued its analog signal on May 28, 2013.
 Tijuana was the first city in Mexico where the analog-to digital conversion took place.
 Immediately after the closure, worries about effects on the Baja California elections prompted the restoration of analog service until July 18, when XEWT and other Tijuana TV stations discontinued their analog signals again, this time for good.
 At this time, the callsign changed to XEWT-TDT.

 Repeaters

 XEWT operates repeaters in Tecate (which was not converted until 2015) and Col. Playas de Tijuana.